In search of Christmas past

 That’s still what kids do during Christmas time at Old World Wisconsin, where it’s always the 19th century.
 Danish, Norwegian, German, Polish, Finnish and Yankee families toil there, trying to get ahead on the American frontier.

-“The original color was brown, like bear fur, but on the glass plates they used for illustrations, it came out brownish maroon,’’ said Norm Anderson of Pewaukee, who plays Santa.
+“The original color was brown, like bear fur, but on the glass plates they used for illustrations, it came out brownish maroon,’’ said Norm Anderson of Pewaukee, who played Santa.

 “Are you the real Santa?’’ she asked.
 “Can I ask you a quiz question?
 What’s our address?’’
 He’d have to check his address book, Anderson replied, but he was sure she was on his “good’’ list.